joekarl/go-libapns/README.md

 **Payload.Badge Need to Know** Apple specifies that one should set the badge key to 0 to clear the badge number.
 This unfortunately has the side effect of causing the go JSON serializer to omit the badge field.
 Luckily Apple uses negative badge numbers to clear the badge as well.
 So for our purposes, a badge > 0 will set the badge number, a badge < 0 will clear the badge number, and a badge == 0 will leave the badge number as is.

+##Creating an APNS connection
+Creating a connection consists of a couple of steps.
+They are:

+* Creating a tcp socket to Apple's servers
+* Initiating a TLS session using your Pem certs

+There are two ways to do this using go-libapns.
+They are:

+* NewConnection(*APNSConfig)
+* SocketAPNSConnection(net.Conn, *APNSConfig)

+The `NewConnection` method will validate your config, create the tcp connection, initiate a TLS session, and return a new APNSConnection.
+You probably will always use this way of creating a connection.

+If you are on a platform that needs to create a custom socket (like Google App Engine), you can use the `SocketAPNSConnection` method.
+This takes a `net.Conn` (should be a tcpSocket), validates your config, initializes a TLS session, and returns a new APNSConnection.

 ##Pem Certs
 You should provide your apns certificate as separated cert/key pem files.
 Currently go doesn't support password protected pem files (https://github.com/golang/go/issues/6722) so you'll need remove the password from your key pem.